DougLink/DataAnalysis/README.md

   <img src="DA banner.jpg" >
 </p>

-# Douglas Link
-<sub>*Data Analyst*</sub>
+# Data Analysis Portfolio

-Analytical and detail-oriented professional with extensive experience in administration roles.
+I am an analytical and detail-oriented professional with extensive experience in administration roles.
 A keen problem solver and highly efficient individual, pursuing a career change as a Data Analyst.</p>
 Recent Graduate with a BSc in Computing.

 **Background in:** Excel, SQL and Python.

 **Links:**
 * [LinkedIn](https://bit.ly/3pjKRMo)